Peter Revers: Life

 Born in Würzburg, Revers is the son of the psychologist Wilhelm Josef Revers.
-He studied musicology, psychology, philosophy and music composition at the Paris-Lodron-University and at the Mozarteum Salzburg and University of Vienna.
-He received his doctorate in 1980 and also received his artistic diploma in 1981.
-From 1981 to 1996 he was assistant, lecturer and guest professor at the Vienna and Graz Universities of Music, but also worked at the universities of Salzburg and Hamburg.
-In 1988/1989 he was granted a research fellowship by the Alexander von Humboldt Foundation of the University of Hamburg, where he also habilitated in 1993.
-Revers has been married to the pianist and university professor Lucy Revers-Chin since 1982.
+He studied musicology, psychology, philosophy and music composition at the Paris-Lodron-University, the Mozarteum Salzburg and University of Vienna.
+He received his doctorate in 1980 and also his artistic diploma in 1981.
+From 1981 to 1996 he was assistant-professor, lecturer and guest professor at the Vienna and Graz Universities of Music, but also worked at the universities of Salzburg and Hamburg.
+In 1988/1989 he was granted a research fellowship by the Alexander von Humboldt Foundation at University of Hamburg, where he also habilitated in 1993.
+Revers is married to the pianist and university professor Lucy Revers-Chin since 1982.

 Since 1996 Revers has been full professor for music history at the Kunstuniversität Graz.
-From 2001 to 2009 he was president of the Austrian Society for Musicology.
-Revers' research interests include Gustav Mahler, Jean Sibelius, Mozart, the music of the 18th to 21st centuries, but also the reception of East Asia in the history of western music.
+From 2001 to 2009 he was president of the Austrian Society for Musicology, and from 2017 - 2021 President of the International Gustav Mahler-Society.
+His research interests include Gustav Mahler, Jean Sibelius, Mozart, the music of the 18th to 21st centuries, but also the reception of East Asia in the history of western music.
+Since October 2022 Revers is Prof. emeritus.